wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 the pointer over the throughput graph to view details relevant for specific times.
 If you want to drill down further, click the **Diagnostics View** tab.

 The requests you sent to generate the above statistics use the temporary API key created when you deploy the service.
-To access the API of the `CovidStatus` service, users of the service need to generate their credentials.
+To access the API of the `CovidStatus` service, consumers of the service need to generate their credentials.
 To allow this, proceed to the next step and publish the API.

 ## Step 9: Publish the service API